-- 7.I The first act would be to state clearly the right and responsibility of the government to be involved in population planning, since the future of all is at stake.
-Falling birth-rates should be welcomed publicly, and hopes for a decrease in population in the longer term stated openly. - 7.2 Population studies and sex education will be strongly recommended in every school curriculum as part of general education about the environment, world development, resources and economics.
-Only an understanding of the interdependence of population size and vital resources will lead to a rational choice of family size that will not fluctuate in response to fashion or short term ups and downs in the economy - 7.3 Given grass-roots change in attitude to family size (or perhaps to the number of children a woman should produce in her life-time, irrespective of number of partners) conditions will be created to encourage and support the desire to limit births per woman. - 7.3.I Increase provision of birth-control facilities both by increasing the number of sessions and increasing the number of local centres where sessions are held.
-Expand domiciliary services to reach those least motivated or least able to help themselves. - 7.3.2 Encourage sales of non-medical contraceptives especially in self-servicestores and take steps to reduce costs of these.
-The present moves to allow Family Planning nurses to prescribe the Pill for established users would be implemented. - 7.3.3 Ensure post-natal family planning advice in all maternity wards. - 7.3.4 Arrange for more para-medical staff to be involved in fitting contraceptives and giving advice.
-These would be specially trained and would relieve the pressure on doctors expensively trained in other fields of medicine.
+- 7710 The first act would be to state clearly the right and responsibility of the government to be involved in population planning, since the future of all is at stake.
+Falling birth-rates should be welcomed publicly, and hopes for a decrease in population in the longer term stated openly. - Population studies and sex education will be strongly recommended in every school curriculum as part of general education about the environment, world development, resources and economics.
+Only an understanding of the interdependence of population size and vital resources will lead to a rational choice of family size that will not fluctuate in response to fashion or short term ups and downs in the economy. - 7730 Given grass-roots change in attitude to family size (or perhaps to the number of children a woman should produce in her life-time, irrespective of number of partners) conditions will be created to encourage and support the desire to limit births per woman. - Increase provision of birth-control facilities both by increasing the number of sessions and increasing the number of local centres where sessions are held.
+Expand domiciliary services to reach those least motivated or least able to help themselves.

-- 7.3.5 Make sterilisation free for males and females on request with proper counselling. - 7.3.6 Make abortion available on request (up to I2 weeks) with counselling before and after, especially in contraceptive techniques.
-Encourage abortion as an out patient procedure, thus relieving gynaecological wards of pressure but charge a low standard fee. - 7.3.7 Step up advertising about contraceptives and family-planning services, if necessary, aimed at specific groups. - 7.3.8 Sponsor more research into safer and more agreeable contraceptives and methods of birth control. - 7.4 Attempts should be made to reverse the present trend towards delivering babies by production line methods in hospitals with a view to allowing the I or 2 births a woman might have to be happy and meaningful, a community and family event. - 7.4.I The involvement of women in the wider community in paid or unpaid, professional or unskilled roles should be encouraged in addition to underlining the importance of domestic roles.
-Alongside this the Ecology Party advocates the similar deployment of men part time outside employment and greater involvement in the community and house or homestead. - 7.5 Fiscal measures - 7.5.I Maternity Grants would be paid only once to a woman. - 7.5.2 Family Allowances would be replaced by National Income at full rate for the first two children, reduced for the third and none for subsequent children.
-(See SOCIAL WELFARE) - 7.6 Migration - 7.6.I Immigration controls should remain as at present but be modified to ensure that no racial discrimination, intended or otherwise, shall continue. - 7.6.2 Emigration should not be relied on for balancing the population, but should be regarded as a bonus.
-(In I974 the excess of birth over death rates was 30,000; emigration was 30,000)
+- 7732 Encourage sales of non-medical contraceptives especially in self-service stores and take steps to reduce costs of these.
+The present moves to allow Family Planning nurses to prescribe the Pill for established users would be implemented. - 7733 Ensure post-natal family planning advice in all maternity wards. - 7734 Arrange for more para-medical staff to be involved in fitting contraceptives and giving advice.
+These would be specially trained and would relieve the pressure on doctors expensively trained in other fields of medicine. - 7735 Make sterilisation free for males and females on request with proper counselling. - 7736 Make abortion available on request (up to 12 weeks) with counselling before and after, especially in contraceptive techniques.
+Encourage abortions as an out patient procedure, thus relieving gynaecological wards of pressure but charge a low standard fee. - 7737 Step up advertising about contraceptives and family-planning services, if necessary, aimed at specific groups.

+- 7738 Sponsor more research into safer and more agreeable contraceptives and methods of birth control. - 7740 Attempts should be made to reverse the present trend towards delivering babies by production line methods in hospitals with a view to allowing the one or two births a woman might have to be happy and meaningful, a community and family event. - 7741 The involvement of women in the wider community in paid or unpaid, professional or unskilled roles should be encouraged in addition to underlining the importance of domestic roles.
+Alongside this the Ecology Party advocates the similar deployment of men part time outside employment and greater involvement in the community and house or homestead.

+FISCAL MEASURES

+- 7751 Maternity Grants to be paid for every child. - 7752 Family Allowances would be replaced by National Income at full rate for the first two children, reduced for the third and none for subsequent children.
+(See SOCIAL WELFARE).

+MIGRATION

+- 7761 Immigration controls should remain as at present but be modified to ensure that no racial or sexual discrimination, intended or otherwise, shall continue. - Emigration should not be relied on for balancing the population, but should be regarded as a bonus.
+(In 1974 the excess of birth over death rates was 30,000; emigration was 30,000).